pulumi/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * `guest_ip_addresses` - The current list of IP addresses on this machine, including the value of `default_ip_address`.
 If VMware tools is not running on the virtual machine, or if the VM is powered off, this list will be empty.
-* `moid`: The [managed object reference ID][docs-about-morefs] of the created virtual machine.
+* `moid`: The managed object reference ID of the created virtual machine.
 * `vapp_transport` - Computed value which is only valid for cloned virtual machines.
 A list of vApp transport methods supported by the source virtual machine or template.

-[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ## Importing